arbi11/potfolio_optimization/README.md

     * Tested several spatio-temporal GNNs with ime-series data
         * Focus on the the edge relationships between the ETF nodes to understand inter-dependency
         * Also explore the dynamic nature of the graphs with ETFs egde characteristics varying at different time periods.
-    * Extended the work on LLM through populating a knowledge graph and then using it for RAG
+    * Extended the work on LLM through populating a Knowledge Graph (KG) and then using it for RAG

 * * **Oct 2024**
     * Working on combining the knowledge graph and inference from GNN through a LLM (multi-model knowledge distilation).